Albanian Cup

 The Albanian Cup (Kupa e Shqipërisë) is the main "knockout" competition in Albanian football.
 The competition started in 1939 as Kupa e Mbretit (English:"The King's Cup").
-Just after a year the cup was suspended as the Second World War started.
-It started again in 1948 as "Kupa e Republikes" (English: "Republic Cup") and from 1991 as "Kupa e Shqipërisë" (Albanian Cup).
+The cup was suspended for the next eight years as the Second World War started.
+It started again in 1948 as "Kupa e Republikës" (English: "Republic Cup") and from 1991 as "Kupa e Shqipërisë" (Albanian Cup).
 Today it is the second most important competition in Albania after the Kategoria Superiore.

-The winners of the Cup automatically earn the right to participate in the 1st qualifying round of the Europa Conference League.
+The winners of the Cup automatically earn the right to participate in the first qualifying round of the UEFA Conference League.